340,734 people helped

 How can I manage my emotional health at Christmas?

-This isn’t to dismiss the sadness and loss that comes with letting go of our dreams of what a family Christmas looks like.
-Allowing yourself to sit with and acknowledge those feelings is important and it is ok if you want to spend a little time grieving.
+This isn’t to dismiss the sadness and loss that come with letting go of our dreams of what a family Christmas looks like.
+Allowing yourself to sit with and acknowledge those feelings is important, and it is okay to spend a little time grieving.

 There are some things you can try to help manage your emotional health & wellbeing.

-Avoid the scroll, comparing your situation to other people’s Christmas highlights reel is an exercise in self-punishment and does nothing to serve you.
+• Avoid doom scrolling; comparing your situation to other people’s Christmas highlights reel is an exercise in self-punishment and does nothing to serve you.

-Be honest about how your Christmas’ have looked in the past, especially in the last couple of years before separation and throw away those rose-tinted specs!
+• Be honest about how your past Christmases have looked, especially in the last couple of years before separation, and throw away those rose-tinted specs!

-Speaking to a counsellor or Separation/Divorce Coach who can support you to understand your experience and guide you forwards is an option that may help when difficult experiences like this come up.
+Speaking to a counsellor or Divorce Coach who can help you understand your experience and guide you forward is an option that may help when difficult experiences like this come up.

 The Separation Guide aims to make separation and divorce simpler, more manageable and less stressful.
 To find out more about how one of our Network Members could support your separation, take our free three-minute Q&A.